This package provides a low-level library that performs static analysis of Dart code. It is useful for tool integration and embedding.

 Integrators that want to add Dart support to their editor should use the Dart Analysis Server.
 The Analysis Server API Specification is available.
 If you are adding Dart support to an editor or IDE, please let us know by emailing our list.

-dartanalyzer and Dart Analysis Server can be configured with either an
+Both the dartanalyzer and Dart Analysis Server can be configured with a

 .analysis_options file.
 This YAML file can control which files and paths are analyzed, which lints are applied, and more.

 If you are embedding the analyzer library in your project, you are responsible for finding the